 Number of NHS Dentists in Hull

-The number is given as the number of dentists who undertook at least some NHS work during the financial year, but not the number of full-time equivalent (FTE) posts so it is possible that there are differences in the number of hours worked or the number of people seen for each dentist.
-However, the above figures do give a guide as to the number of NHS dentists working in each local area.
+The national figures above are given as the number of dentists who undertook at least some NHS work during the financial year, but not the number of full-time equivalent (FTE) posts so it is possible that there are differences in the number of hours worked or the number of people seen for each dentist.
+However, the above figures do give a guide as to the number of dentists working in each local area who are providing some NHS dental care.

-Percentage Attending A Dental Appointment in Last Two Years
+Percentage Who Have Seen an NHS Dentist in Last Two Years

 Successfully Obtained an NHS Dental Appointment in Last Two Years